rhizomacomp10/amazon-stock-notifier/README.md

 Due to the sillicon shortage that is expected to last till 2022 and is plaguing graphics card stock, I have decided to make this bot in order to help people get their hands on a graphics card or anything that is affected by the shortage.

 # Requirements
+## SKIP THESE STEPS IF YOUR USING LINUX
 1. You need to have the newest public version of chrome installed
-2. Latest version of [Chrome Driver](https://chromedriver.chromium.org/) in the same directory as main.py (Not needed for linux users)
+2. Latest version of [Chrome Driver](https://chromedriver.chromium.org/) in the same directory as main.py

 # Usage
 1. Have Python 3.7 or higher installed to path.